Alchemist-X/howcryptoworksbook/Chapter_03_Solana_Ecosystem.md

 Accounts must hold minimum lamports (the smallest unit of SOL, Solana's native token) to remain rent-exempt, preventing state bloat by requiring economic commitment for persistent storage.
 This acts as a security deposit for using storage space.

+These execution constraints and the account model shape how users actually transact on Solana.
+The following section examines the transaction structure, fee mechanics, and the user experience they enable.

 ## Section II: Transactions, Fees, and UX

 ### The Transaction Model